anthonylangsworth/OrderBot/doc/CommandReference.md

 Existing goals are NOT cleared first.
 This is additive.

+The bot writes a short description of each goal imported to the audit channel.

 ### /todo-list goal list

 Similar to [/todo-list goal export](#todo-list-goal-export), this shows a list of set goals in a more human readable format.
 This helps see what goals are set.